liatdavid2/codefix-rag/README.md

 * **10%** pass linting rules (flake8).
 * Patch similarity is low because LLM-generated fixes may differ structurally from the original developer patch while still addressing the bug.

----

-## Validation

-Before returning the generated fix, the system validates the LLM output to ensure the code is correct and safe.

-The validation pipeline includes:

-1. **Syntax validation** – checks that the code is valid Python using `ast.parse`.
-2. **Compilation check** – verifies the code compiles using `py_compile`.
-3. **Static analysis** – runs `ruff` to detect style or code issues.
-4. **Confidence score** – combines the reranker score with validation results.

-This step prevents invalid code from being returned and improves the reliability of the generated fixes.